thomseddon/traefik-forward-auth/README.md

 #### Auth Host Mode

-This is an optional mode of operation that is useful when dealing with a large number of subdomains, it is activated by using the `auth-host` config option (see [this example docker-compose.yml](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v1.7/swarm/docker-compose-auth-host.yml)).
+This is an optional mode of operation that is useful when dealing with a large number of subdomains, it is activated by using the `auth-host` config option (see [this example docker-compose.yml](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose-auth-host.yml) or [this kubernetes example](https://github.com/thomseddon/traefik-forward-auth/tree/master/examples/traefik-v2/kubernetes/advanced-separate-pod)).

 For example, if you have a few applications: `app1.test.com`, `app2.test.com`, `appN.test.com`, adding every domain to Google's console can become laborious.
 To utilise an auth host, permit domain level cookies by setting the cookie domain to `test.com` then set the `auth-host` to: `auth.test.com`.